Dominik Ernst

 Dominik Ernst (born 8 August 1990) is a German former professional footballer who played as a right-back.
-He currently serves as the assistant coach of Rot-Weiss Essen.
+He currently serves as an assistant coach of Rot-Weiss Essen.

 Career

 Early career

 In his youth, Ernst played for several clubs.
 He was with FC Schalke 04 until 2003, VfL Bochum from 2003 to 2005, Rot-Weiss Essen from 2005 to 2007, and SpVgg Erkenschwick from 2007 to 2009.

 SpVgg Erkenschwick

 In 2009, Ernst was promoted to the SpVgg Erkenschwick senior squad.

 Wuppertaler SV

 In July 2010, Ernst moved to Wuppertaler SV in the Regionalliga West.
 He made 17 league appearances, scoring once.
 His debut came on 6 August 2010 in a 1–1 home draw against Preußen Münster.
 He cum off the bench in the 55th minute, replacing Lukas van der Bergh.
 His first and only goal for the club came on 20 August 2010 in a 4–2 away win against Eintracht Trier.
 He made an immediate impact in that match, scoring the goal less than a minute after replacing Daniel Keita-Ruel.
 The goal was the third of four for Wuppertaler SV, and came in the 74th minute.